What does the Indexer do?

 Indexing speed is also affected by the amount of memory available and the speed of your hard drive.
 Upgrading RAM or replacing the computer's drive with a Solid State Drive hard drive may increase indexing speed significantly on some systems.

 - Be sure not to put your computer to sleep (hibernate) while indexing.
-This includes not closing the lid if you're using a laptop or Macbook.
+This includes not closing the lid if you're using a laptop.

 - If you need to rebuild the index, or need to reinstall Logos, doing so overnight will help prevent the potentially lengthy process from getting in the way of using the computer otherwise.